saurabh-nagaich/Trip-Trek/README.md

 [API Doc](https://documenter.getpostman.com/view/17229398/TzzHnDae)

-# FrontEnd part under Devlopment phase
+# FrontEnd part under Development phase
 * Support it by clicking the 🌟 button on the upper right of this page. ❤️